itsapi/web-design/README.md

 > main layout that you could just plonk the forum into.
 Are you planning on
 > using something like phpbb, if so, I can probably help, otherwise I'm
 > running out of time, sorry.

+C:
+> Ok thats what I'm looking.
+And phpbb will be just fine.
+>
+> The website will be named GragasHut.gr and it will be League of Legends
+> themed..
+Gragas is a fat guy who drinks a lot of alcohol and he constantly
+> carries a barrel.
+>
+> So what I want for the main page is something like the wall of a hut.
+Check
+> out the links and tell me if you get what I'm thinking.
+>
+> I really want to thank you in advance :D

+M:
+> Ok, I think I get you.
+I'll be able to start work on it around wednesday,
+> could you draw a rough mockup of how you want the page to be laid out for
+> me, then I should be able to get it done fairly quickly.